achillessaxby/PUI2016_aes807/HW4_aes807/README.md

 ## Assignment 2:

 ### Worked with Priyanshi Singh (ps3369) on this assignment
+### We worked in conjunction and discussion throughtout the assignment

 ### Part - I (Choosing two from the First Half of the Table to use as a guideline)